 Step I

-Use the + and - buttons in the Quantum circuit box to set the number of qubits (1–10 qubits are possible).
-The qubits are labeled as q[i] with index i=0,1,...,N-1 for N qubits (in informatics, indices typically start from 0 and not 1).
+box to set the number of qubits (1–10 qubits are possible).
+The qubits are labeled as q[i]

 Step II

-Use your mouse to drag quantum gates from the Gates box into the Quantum circuit box.
+box.
 Drop the gate on the horizontal line that corresponds to the qubit that the gate should be applied to.
 You can insert gates before other gates by “squeezing” them in gaps between gates.
 To delete gates, grab them and pull them out of the quantum circuit.

 Step III

-Whenever you change the quantum circuit, the quantum circuit simulator automatically translates the circuit into an equivalent OpenQASM code representation (shown in the QASM code box).
+Whenever you change the quantum circuit, the quantum circuit simulator automatically translates the circuit into an equivalent OpenQASM code representation (shown in the QASM code

 Step IV

 After the OpenQASM code has been updated, it is automatically sent to our QRydDemo API at the University of Stuttgart and queued in the job list of our classical simulator.
-You can also manually submit a new job by clicking the Manual submit button.
-This is useful to observe the statistical fluctuations of the measurement outcomes.
+You can also manually submit a new job by clicking the Manual submit

 Step V